Iranian-American gets 10 years in Iran for spying

 The identity and gender of the Iranian-American and the dates of the trial and arrest were not disclosed.
 The person was arrested and put on trial for "gathering information," and the sentence can be appealed, Mohseni-Ejheie said.

-According to Iranian law, the convicted has 20 days to appeal a sentence.
+According to Iranian law, the convicted person has 20 days to appeal a sentence.

+The US State Department called for the immediate release of all citizens held unjustly in Iran, a State Department official told CNN.

+"The Iranian regime continues to detain US citizens and other foreigners on fabricated national-security related changes," the official said.
+"The safety and security of US citizens remains a top priority.
+All US citizens, especially dual nationals considering travel to Iran, should carefully read our latest travel warning."

 Other Americans held in Iran

-In October 2016, San Diego resident Reza "Robin" Shahini was sentenced to 18 years in prison.
+In October 2016, San Diego resident Reza "Robin" Shahini was sentenced to 18 years in prison for spying.
 The US-Iranian citizen was visiting family in Gorgan, Iran.

-He went on a hunger strike to protest.
-This April, he was released on bail to await his appeal, The Center For Human Rights in Iran said.
+He was released on bail in April to await his appeal, The Center For Human Rights in Iran said.

-Also in October 2016, Iran sentenced Iranian-Americans Baquer Namazi and his son Siamik to 10 years in prison and fined them $4.8 million, according to Iran's official news channel IRINN.
+Also in October 2016, Iran sentenced Iranian-Americans Baquer Namazi and his son Siamik to 10 years in prison and fined them $4.8 million for "collaborating with a foreign government," according to Iran's official news channel IRINN.

-Siamak Namazi was arrested almost a year before.
+Siamak Namazi had been arrested almost a year before.
 He was the first US citizen held since the Iranian nuclear program agreement.

 Four US prisoners were released last year by Iran as part of a prisoner swap granting clemency to seven Iranians indicted or imprisoned in the United States.